alexanderpepper/CMIndexbar.swift/README.md

 # CMIndexBar.swift

-### A simple replacement for UITableView section index titles

-Allows you to modify the colors, font, and size of UITableView's index bar.
+CMIndexBar allows you to modify the colors, font, and size of UITableView's index bar.

-Based on (CraigMerchant/CMIndexBar)[https://github.com/CraigMerchant/CMIndexBar]
+This is a Swift port of the original (CMIndexBar)[https://github.com/CraigMerchant/CMIndexBar] library

 <img src="https://s3.amazonaws.com/cmindexbar.swift/CMIndexBar.png"/>